-In addition to his responsibilities as principal horn of the Dayton Philharmonic, Aaron Brant also plays principal horn in the Cincinnati Chamber Orchestra and teaches horn at the University of Dayton.
-He is a member of the Dayton Philharmonic Brass Quintet and the Carillon Brass, and he also participates in the DPO educational program SPARK (School Partners with Artists Reaching Kids).
+Aaron Brant is Principal Horn for the Dayton Philharmonic Orchestra.
+He is also a member of the Dayton Philharmonic Brass Quintet and the beloved Carillon Brass.
+Aaron Brant also plays Principal Horn in the Cincinnati Chamber Orchestra and teaches horn at the University of Dayton.
 During the summer, Aaron is an Artist-In-Residence as a member of the Spectrum Brass at the Bay View Music Festival, a chamber music festival for advanced college students.

 Before coming to Dayton, Aaron was the principal horn of the South Bend Symphony for four seasons.
 In South Bend he made his solo debut in 2009, performing Richard Strauss’s Horn Concerto No. 1.
 He was also a member of the South Bend Symphony woodwind quintet and served on faculty at the Donald A. Dake summer chamber music academy for advanced high school students.
 Aaron spent four seasons as third horn of the Ann Arbor Symphony, frequently filling in as principal horn.
 He is a regular substitute with the Cincinnati Symphony Orchestra and has also performed extensively with the Grand Rapids Symphony.